wisroot-com/xnew/website/docs/manual/xnew.self.md

 ## scope issues
 In `xnew` arguments, `parent` can be omitted.
-However in callback functions, appropriate parent xnode may not be set.
+However in some callback functions, appropriate parent xnode may not be set.
 In such cases, the first argument should be set intentionally.

 - appropriate parent is set